ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 please consider buying it as a way to support the development of Haskell desktop applications and computer vision software.

-Afterwards, you can either drop images onto the app window or batch process them via the CLI:
+Once installed, you can either drop images onto the app window or batch process them via the CLI:

 ```sh